 The Bay Area is one of the country’s most beautiful places to live, and it also has one of the most competitive housing markets.
 There are many helpful resources to assist you, beginning with those listed on the housing page of this web site.
 Students who affiliate with a member school can sometimes find housing through that connection.
 It is wise to begin the search for housing early before relocating.

 A doctoral program is a difficult and demanding task, requiring a large commitment of time and resources.
-The majority of students who undertake a doctoral program at the GTU complete that program.
-The average length of time for completion of the PhD or ThD degree at GTU is 5 to 7 years.
+43% of students who undertake a doctoral program at the GTU complete that program.
+The average length of time for completion of the PhD degree at GTU is 6 to 7 years.
 The national average for a doctoral program in the humanities is more than 8 years.

 The GTU offers a comprehensive program of financial aid for its doctoral students.
 Merit-based scholarshipsand awards are offered each year to incoming students, as are tuition grants, loans and work study opportunities.
 Teaching and research fellowships are also available through the Dean’s Office and member schools.
 Funding for all students is an institutional priority at the GTU.
 All applicants are encouraged to apply.
 See the Financial Aid section for more information.